Canadian Pacific Railway: First World War

-During the First World War CPR put the entire resources of the "world's greatest travel system" at the disposal of the British Empire, not only trains and tracks, but also its ships, shops, hotels, telegraphs and, above all, its people.
+During the First World War, CPR put the entire resources of the "world's greatest travel system" at the disposal of the British Empire, not only trains and tracks, but also its ships, shops, hotels, telegraphs and, above all, its people.
 Aiding the war effort meant transporting and billeting troops; building and supplying arms and munitions; arming, lending and selling ships.
 Fifty-two CPR ships were pressed into service during World War I, carrying more than a million troops and passengers and four million tons of cargo.
 Twenty seven survived and returned to CPR.
 CPR also helped the war effort with money and jobs.
 CPR made loans and guarantees to the Allies of some $100 million.
 As a lasting tribute, CPR commissioned three statues and 23 memorial tablets to commemorate the efforts of those who fought and those who died in the war.
 After the war, the Federal government created Canadian National Railways (CNR, later CN) out of several bankrupt railways that fell into government hands during and after the war.
 CNR would become the main competitor to the CPR in Canada.
 In 1923, Henry Worth Thornton replaced David Blyth Hanna becoming the second president of the CNR, and his competition spurred Edward Wentworth Beatty, the first Canadian-born president of the CPR, to action.
 During this time the railway land grants were formalized.

 Great Depression and the Second World War, 1929–1945

 The Great Depression, which lasted from 1929 until 1939, hit many companies heavily.
 While the CPR was affected, it was not affected to the extent of its rival CNR because it, unlike the CNR, was debt-free.
-The CPR scaled back on some of its passenger and freight services, and stopped issuing dividends to its shareholders after 1932.
+The CPR scaled back on some of its passenger and freight services and stopped issuing dividends to its shareholders after 1932.
 Hard times led to the creation of new political parties such as the Social Credit movement and the Cooperative Commonwealth Federation, as well as popular protest in the form of the On-to-Ottawa Trek.

 One highlight of the late 1930s, both for the railway and for Canada, was the visit of King George VI and Queen Elizabeth during their 1939 royal tour of Canada, the first time that the reigning monarch had visited the country.
 The CPR and the CNR shared the honours of pulling the royal train across the country, with the CPR undertaking the westbound journey from Quebec City to Vancouver.
 Later that year, the Second World War began.
 As it had done in World War I, the CPR devoted much of its resources to the war effort.
 It retooled its Angus Shops in Montreal to produce Valentine tanks and other armoured vehicles, and transported troops and resources across the country.
-As well, 22 of the CPR's ships went to war, 12 of which were sunk.
+Additionally, 22 of the CPR's ships went to war, 12 of which were sunk.